CognitiveScale/cortex-certifai-workshop/odsc-boston-15-april-2020/README.md

 ### Excersise 1

+#### What you will learn
+* We will be demonstrating how to create a scan in Cortex Certifai for your own model.
+* Setup an evaluation for fairness, robustness, and explainability.
+* Run the scan and explore the evaluation

 #### In a terminal or PowerShell window set your context to the Certifai Toolkit notebooks directory

 ```
 cd <path-to-folder-where-toolkit-was-unzipped>
 cd examples/notebooks
 jupyter notebook
 ```
+We will be using this **tutorials\BringingInYourOwnModel.ipynb** notebook

 #### Follow instructor how to run your own Certifai Scans in Jupyter notebook

 ### Excersise 2

+#### What you will learn
+* How to launch local Certifai Console
+* How Cortex Certifai projects are structured
+* Explore use case details
+* How the scan was setup
+* Evaluate few reports

 #### Explore Sample Reports provided with the Certifai Toolkit: